Conflict Resolution

 Communication Seminars

-Power Communication for Women (PCW)
+Power Communication for Women (PCW) Gender Specific Communication Skills

-power of women in the workplace This interactive seminar speaks specifically to the communication challenges women face.
+This interactive seminar speaks specifically to the communication challenges women face.
 The content revolves around techniques to be heard, taken seriously, and to speak with confidence.
 Participants become savvy in office politics while learning how to gain respect from managers and peers.
 They will identify and learn tips to resolve and manage communication anxieties and fears.

 What to Expect: PCW provides methods to identify common mistakes that often result in misperceptions.
 The basics of public speaking are reviewed; tips on effective recovery from communication blunders are provided.
 Students improve voice quality and develop clarity in speech.
 The relationship between healthy self-esteem and communication are discussed; assertive techniques vs. aggressive behaviors are revealed.
 Participants also revisit nonverbal communication including personal appearance and presence.
 This result-driven seminar promotes confidence and professionalism.